Mapping Mobility of Individuals Arrested for Misdemeanors in New York City, 2006-2014

-The fourth report (and first from phase II), Mapping Mobility of Individuals Arrested for Misdemeanors in New York City, 2006-2014 examined longitudinal trends in the mobility of individuals arrested for a misdemeanor in New York City.
-We analyzed geospatial patterns of the relationship between the precinct of residence (i.e. where an individual lives) and the precinct of arrest for a misdemeanor in New York City over the last eight years.
+This report examines longitudinal trends in the mobility of individuals arrested for a misdemeanor in New York City between 2006 and 2014.
+DCJ analyzed assessed how frequently individuals were arrested for a misdemeanor in their precinct of residence (i.e. where an individual lives) versus another precinct in New York City.
 This study examined variation in mobility at the borough and precinct level.
-We also examined whether demographics and charges varied by mobility (i.e., being arrested outside the precinct of residence for a misdemeanor).
-Lastly, we included five in-depth (one precinct for each borough) case studies to illustrate the concept of mobility at the precinct level.
+DCJ also examined whether demographics and charges varied by mobility (i.e., being arrested outside the precinct of residence for a misdemeanor).
+Lastly, DCJ conducted five in-depth case studies (one precinct for each borough) to illustrate the concept of mobility at the precinct level.